Print

 Instructions

-4. Pour the butter and coffee bean mixture through a fine mesh sieve and into the mixing bowl with your sugars (discarding the steeped grounds).
+4. Pour the cooled butter and coffee bean mixture through a fine-mesh-sieve and into the mixing bowl with your sugars (discarding the steeped grounds).
 Mix on medium until well combined.
 It will look grainy and a little wet.

-5. Add eggs one at a time on medium and allow the first egg to incorporate fully before adding the second.
-Scrape down the sides of the bowl with a rubber spatula, add your vanilla and instant coffee and mix until fluffy and light, about 1 minute.
+5. Add eggs (2) one at a time on medium and allow the first egg to incorporate fully before adding the second – there should be no shiny streaks.
+Scrape down the sides of the bowl with a rubber spatula, then add the vanilla extract (1 teaspoon)and optional instant decaf coffee (2 Tablespoons) and mix until fluffy and light, about 1 minute.

-6. Turn off your mixer before adding your dry ingredients (flour, baking soda, kosher salt, cocoa powder).
+6. Turn off your mixer before adding your dry ingredients.
 Mix on low until just incorporated, scraping down your bowl as needed.

-7. Remove the bowl from the mixer, scraping down the paddle with a spatula, and gently fold in chocolate and remaining crushed coffee bits (the crushed beans left over after using the 3T. to infuse your butter) by hand until fully incorporated.
+7. Remove the bowl from the mixer, scraping down the paddle with a spatula, and gently fold in the chopped dark chocolate (90 grams or roughly 2/3 cup of dark chocolate chips) and the remaining coarsely ground coffee beans by hand until fully incorporated.

-8. Use a spoon to scoop out tablespoon sized dough portions, roll each portion into a ball with your hands.
-Place rolled dough balls on a small sheet tray or plate, covering before chilling in the fridge for at least 1 hour. (** see note)
+8. Use a spoon to scoop out tablespoon-sized dough portions and roll each portion into a ball with your hands.
+Place rolled dough balls on a small sheet tray or plate and cover before chilling in the fridge for at least 1 hour. (** see note)

-10. On a sheet tray lined with a Silpat or parchment paper, place dough balls roughly 3 inches apart as they will spread.
-Bake for 10 minutes with rack placed in the middle of the oven, rotating the tray half-way through.
+10. On a sheet tray lined with parchment paper, place dough balls roughly 3 inches apart, as they will spread.
+Bake for 10 minutes with the rack placed in the middle of the oven.

-11. After removing cookies from the oven, lightly drop the tray on your counter from about a 2 inch height and allow cookies to cool on your baking sheet for 5 minutes before transferring to a wire rack to cool completely.
+11. After removing cookies from the oven, allow cookies to cool on your baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 Notes